NordicSemiconductor/pc-nrfconnect-launcher/doc/serial-timeout-troubleshoot.md

 Ensure that the devkit/dongle is in bootloader mode.

 - For nRF52840 dongles:
-    - Unplug it from its USB port.
-    - Hold down the reset button.
+    - Press the reset button.
-    - Plug the dongle into a USB port.
 The red LED should be pulsing, indicating the nRF device is in DFU bootloader mode.
-    - Stop holding down the reset button.
     - Perform the DFU operation again.

 - For nRF52840 development kits: